architect/arc.codes/src/views/docs/en/reference/configuration/local-preferences.md

 ## `@sandbox-start`

-Hook up CLI commands into [Sandbox](../cli/sandbox) startup.
+Hook up CLI commands into [Sandbox][sandbox] startup.
 Helpful for repetitive tasks like seeding a database or starting up additional services for local development.
 Each command should be a separate unindented line under the `@sandbox-start` pragma.

 ### Example